JASNA St. Louis Programs

 • April 30.Sanditon, Bridgerton, and David Copperfield: Modernizing the Representation of Black People in 18th- and 19th-Century England.”
 Presented by Gretchen Holbrook Gerzina (North American Friends of Chawton House speaker series).
 Virtual.

 • June 4.
 Picnic luncheon in Forest Park, plus Sense and Sensibility Discussion.
 Presented by Sheila Hwang.
-In person.
+Members and their guests.

 • December 3.
 Holiday tea and book exchange at London Tea Room.
-In person.
+Members and their guests.

 • February 20.
 What Kitty Did Next Book Discussion.
 Hosted by Christine Rosica-Smith.
 Virtual.